yehudab/qr-clock/README.md

 # QR-Clock :clock1:

-This useless repo aims to displays a clock with QR codes.
+Display a clock with QR codes.
+Can be used for syncing camera and phone clocks for geo-taging

 > Every moment is unique, isn't it?